stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField_mod_system.md

 * "end_beat"
 * "end_second"
 	End time set in the mod function.
+* "prefunres"
+	This input field will be renamed when someone submits a better name.
+	Mod functions for a modifiable value are evaluated in order.
+The result from the previous mod functions is stored in prefunres.

 #### Why are there both Beat and Second inputs?
 Because C mods exist.
 And for other things that find it more convenient to